evergreen-innovations/dlc-documentation/docs/_theory/02_qualityControl.md

 Other than the two listed below, the results simply show the number of points dropped and why (above/ below a bound) per test.

 ### Timestamp

+Timestamp checks are rooted in the `check_timestamp` function from Pecos.
+With the following high-level flow:

+1. Extract dominant temporal resolution in the time series data (measured data sources often aren't entirely evenly spaced)
+2. Use the dominant temporal resolution and `check_timestamp` to get the gaps in the data
+3. Use dominant temporal resolution to calculate the percent of the data set that is missing
+4. Parse the results of `check_timestamp` to report the largest gaps found in the data set

+Giving results:

 1. Period of record - cleaning can potentially remove significant portions of the data.
 Make sure the cleaning process didn't reduce the years covered too much.
 2. Gaps in data - top 5 (if existing) largest gaps in the data.
 Look at the number of days missing, combined with the start and end dates to see if the data set is potentially missing mostly winter months.
 The data could be a bad representation of the extreme wave conditions if winter is often missing.